Tale of my first cve

 Well it’s anti-climatic but I simply rebooted my machine, launched procmon and spoofed my device map while waiting for services to initialize.

-One very popular(you could argue inbuilt) third party service threw an exception while on impersonation because it couldn’t find one of its libraries, and I caught it on procmon trying to locate WerFault.exe
+One very popular(you could argue inbuilt) third party service threw an exception while on impersonation because it couldn’t find one of its libraries, and I caught it on procmon trying to locate WerFault.exe in my spoofed directory.

 Nevertheless I’m very grateful to play a part in the mitigation of a bug class and receive my first CVE.